Types

 Infotainment:

-8-inch touchscreen display with Apple CarPlay, Android Auto, and Amazon Alexa integration standard across all trims.
+8-inch touchscreen display with Apple CarPlay, Android Auto, and Amazon Alexa integration as standard.

-Optional JBL premium audio system with 9 speakers for higher audio quality on XLE trim.
+Optional JBL premium audio system with 9 speakers in higher trims for enhanced sound quality.

 Driver Assistance: